mtyrolski/RouteMaker/README.md

 ## RouteMaker
-The tool below presents a complex tool for handling national road maps.
-The project contains 3 modules.
+The project below presents a complex tool for handling national road maps.
+The code contains 3 modules.

 ## Modules
 Below are listed main modules of project and their brief description.
 Details are in sections corresponding to modules' names<br>